Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Image source: Builder

-Best for: Design-centric marketing websites built by teams that already use Figma.
+Best for: Design‑centric marketing websites built by teams already using Figma.

 • Free (50 AI code generations) – free

-• Enterprise (unlimited AI code generations) - custom
+• Enterprise (unlimited AI generations) – custom pricing

 5. Strapi

-Strapi is a headless, open-source CMS that is geared towards the developer experience.
-It provides the foundational logic to support an API-first approach, and can then be extended in any way to add functionality and user features.
+Strapi is a headless, open‑source CMS geared towards developers.
+It provides the foundation for an API‑first approach and can be extended to add any functionality you need.

 undefined